Zilliqa/ZIP/zips/zip-11.md

 liability and therefore had to be trusted to keep the funds safe.

-ZIP-11 (aka Seed Node Staking Phase I) aims to address this issue by proposing a contract design that allows token holders to directly deposit their stake in a contract thereby eliminating the need to send their tokens to a custodian.
+ZIP-11 (aka Seed Node Staking Phase I) aims to address this issue by proposing a contract design that allows delegators to directly deposit their stake in a contract thereby eliminating the need to send their tokens to a custodian.
 The contract now takes over the accounting responsibility to keep track of tokens delegated by each user with each seed node operator.
 It also computes on-chain the reward that each delegator should get which is proportional to the number of tokens delegated.

 >**Self-custodial or Non-Custodial?** Even though there does not seem to be a well-defined distinction between self-custodial asset management and